0x4F776C/0x4F776C.github.io/README.md

 # GitHub Page
-Project uploads, updates and modification will be stated in the site
+Project uploads, updates and modification will be indexed in the site